andreafabrizi/DNSProxy/README.md

 ;; SERVER: 127.0.0.1#53(127.0.0.1)
 ;; MSG SIZE  rcvd: 46
 ```
-Once all listeners have been tested, you can safely replace the actual
+Once listeners have been tested you may safely replace the actual instances of
-entries inside "/etc/resolv.conf" to point ALL DNS traffic towards DNSP.
+"/etc/resolv.conf" to direct DNS requests against DNSP daemon by inserting the
-Inserting the following line and delete all other "namaserver" entries:
+following line and remove other _"nameserver"_ entries already present:
 ```
 nameserver 127.0.0.1
 ```